nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 2.03
+- Added -v (version) and -h (help) commandline options

+V 2.02
+- Fixed issue with INPUT command with quotes and numeric commands being identified as numeric arrays

 V 2.01
 - Added option -k to allow the user to keep the temporary files that are generated when the compiler is processing the .BAS program.
 The default is to always delete these temp files.